Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Distribution recovery from limited statistics

+Under $H_0$ with $p = 0.5$, a normal approximation gives mean $3{,}630.5$ and standard deviation $42.61$.
+We use the standard binomial test via the normal approximation with a continuity correction, customary for large $N'$ and $p=0.5$, which yields $Z \approx 20.13$ and $p < 10^{-89}$, as summarized in Table~\ref{tab:stats-table}.
+We observe a statistically significant improvement using $\mathcal{D}_{\alpha \beta}$ (Fig.~\ref{fig:alpha_beta_improvement}).
+The mean accuracy gain across $20{,}000$ models is modest yet consistent (Fig.~\ref{fig:subset_accuracy_comparison}).
+The large number of improved cases together with the extremely low p-value indicates a nontrivial effect.
+Adding $\alpha_i$ and $\beta_i$ improves artist discrimination and highlights the value of distributional features in dynamic pricing.

+This supports the view that while \citep{dempster2024quant} exploit rich raw quantiles, limited summary statistics with principled estimation offer strong distributional characterization.
+Related quantile and moment findings \citep{zhang2023quantile,salimans2024moment} and classical beta inference \citep{krishnamoorthy2016handbook} align with these results, where carefully chosen statistics yield accurate parameters and improved classification.

-\theoremtextbf{Beyoncé or Ed Sheeran?
-Improving Concert Classification with Beta Distribution Parameters.} To illustrate the value of incorporating estimated \(\alpha_i\) and \(\beta_i\) parameters, we examine a concrete example: an Ed Sheeran concert held on 6/29/2023 at the Boch Center Wang Theatre in Boston, MA.
-Initially, the event's ticket price summary, characterized only by minimum, maximum, mean, and median prices, closely resembles a typical Beyoncé pricing profile.
-Consequently, the model incorrectly classifies this Ed Sheeran concert as a Beyoncé event (Figure~\ref{fig:beyonce_sheeran_stats_comparison}).
-However, upon incorporating estimated \(\alpha_i\) and \(\beta_i\) parameters into the model, the detailed scaled beta distribution reveals subtle yet distinctive features.
-Specifically, the ticket prices for this Ed Sheeran event exhibit a noticeably sharper price drop compared to a typical Beyoncé concert, aligning clearly with Ed Sheeran's pricing profile (Figure~\ref{fig:beyonce_sheeran_beta_comparison}).
-This refined distributional insight corrects the initial misclassification, highlighting the enhanced accuracy and robustness gained from integrating estimated distribution parameters into the Random Forest classification framework, while also validating the underlying estimated distribution.
+\topicstart{Case study, Beyoncé vs. Ed Sheeran:} To illustrate the value of incorporating estimated $\alpha_i$ and $\beta_i$, consider an Ed Sheeran concert on 6/29/2023 at the Boch Center Wang Theatre in Boston, MA.
+With only $\text{Min}_i$, $\text{Max}_i$, $\mu_i$, and $\tilde{\mu}_i$, the summary resembles a typical Beyoncé profile and the model misclassifies the event as Beyoncé (Fig.~\ref{fig:beyonce_sheeran_stats_comparison}).
+Adding the estimated parameters yields a scaled beta that exposes a sharper price drop characteristic of Ed Sheeran, which corrects the error (Fig.~\ref{fig:beyonce_sheeran_beta_comparison}).
+This demonstrates improved accuracy and robustness from integrating estimated distribution parameters into the Random Forest framework and it validates the inferred distribution.

-These findings align with publicly available ticket pricing information, where Ed Sheeran's 2023 North American tour featured general admission tickets priced around \$139, with lower-tier tickets starting as low as \$49 \cite{economictimes2023}.
-In contrast, Beyoncé's recent tours have exhibited significantly higher pricing structures, ranging widely for standard tickets and higher for extravagant VIP packages \cite{medium2023} \cite{renaissance2023}.
-Thus, the disparity in pricing patterns identified by our model reflects real-world pricing dynamics for these artists.